The Threshold Practice

 Counselling and Psychotherapy

-Many of the men who reach out are thoughtful, capable people who outwardly appear to be managing life well — careers, friendships, relationships — yet privately feel something isn’t quite settled.
+Many of the men who come to The Threshold Practice are thoughtful, capable people who appear to be managing life well — careers, friendships, relationships — yet privately carry something heavier.

-They may carry a quiet sense of shame, difficulty with intimacy, or a lingering feeling of being on the outside of belonging.
+A quiet sense of shame.
+Difficulty with intimacy.
+A lingering feeling of being on the outside of belonging.
+Patterns in love and connection that repeat and don't quite make sense.

-Therapy becomes a space to slow down and explore these patterns — not to fix what is “wrong,” but to understand the deeper story of how they came to be.
+Therapy here is a space to slow down and explore those patterns — not to fix what is "wrong," but to understand the deeper story of how they came to be.

-Sessions are available online across Ireland, the continental US, and Europe.
-For those based in Dublin, walk-and-talk psychotherapy is also available in Phoenix Park — an eco-based approach that integrates movement, breath, and connection with the living world.
+Sessions are available online across Ireland, the UK, Europe and worldwide.
+For clients in Dublin, walk-and-talk psychotherapy is also offered in Phoenix Park — an eco-based approach that brings movement, breath, and the living world into the process.

 Sometimes healing begins simply by stepping outside.